-1. VC115 and VC116 are required for voice primary students only.
-Organ and piano primary students may substitute three additional credits of free electives.
+- VC115 and VC116 are required for voice primary students only.
+Organ and piano primary students may substitute four additional credits of free electives.

-2. Students must present a public recital in the senior year that includes both compositions written by the student and performance in the applied music primary.
-Recitals must be approved in advance by both the Music Composition, History and Theory, and applied primary departments.

-3. Attendance requirements at monthly departmental forums must be met.
+Students must present a public recital in the senior year that includes both compositions - written by the student and performance on the applied primary instrument.
+Recitals must be approved in advance by both the Music Composition, History & Theory Department and the applied primary department. - Attendance requirements at monthly departmental forums must be met.
+If students are exempted from one or more semesters of foreign language study, they must replace the missing credits with other Arts & Sciences electives.